yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 int j = i - 2;
 ```

-Now imagine that due to the crossover or mutation the instructions have swapped:
+Now, imagine that due to the crossover or mutation, the instructions have swapped:

 ```csharp
 int j = i - 2;
 int i = 10;
 ```

 This program will not compile.
-In fact, almost all the individuals produced by crossover and mutation will be invalid programs, meaning that we won't be able to even calculate their fitness.
+In fact, almost all the individuals produced by crossover and mutation will be invalid programs, meaning that we won't even be able to calculate their fitness.
 Clearly, C# and similar languages are too strict for genetic programming.
 We need a more forgiving language.

 One obvious option is Perl: it is so forgiving that [93% of paint splatters are valid Perl programs](https://www.mcmillen.dev/sigbovik/).